azmartone/tumblr-angular-example/readme.md

 #Starter Project

 ####Description
 A simple starter project using grunt.
+Forked from https://github.com/pr1ntr/starter

 ####Features
 * CSS is compile from stylus.
 Minified for disitribution